An Eater’s Guide to Dining and Drinking in Las Vegas

 Eater publishes tons of different maps and guides that detail the top places and things to eat and drink in Las Vegas.
 Below, we cherry-pick the most important points from some of our most popular maps.

 Steakhouses: It wouldn’t be Las Vegas without a steakhouse in every resort.
-Standouts include Bazaar Meat by José Andrés at the Sahara, SW Steakhouse at Wynn, Cut by Wolfgang Puck at the Palazzo, and Jean-Georges Vongerichten’s Prime at the Bellagio and Jean Georges at Aria.
+Standouts include Bavette’s Chicago-style steakhouse at Park MGM, SW Steakhouse at Wynn, Cut by Wolfgang Puck at the Palazzo, and Jean-Georges Vongerichten’s Prime at the Bellagio and the decadent Don’s Prime at the Fontainebleau.
 Las Vegas is one of the few cities where diners can find real Kobe beef.
+Venture just off-Strip for Old Vegas flair at The Golden Steer Steakhouse.

 Las Vegas Food ‘Hoods to Know